Dortmund awaits bomb disposals, two devices located | DW | 12.01.2020

 Police helicopters scanned Dortmund's Klinikviertel (clinic quarter) just southwest of its main rail station on Sunday to make sure everyone had left as instructed during the preparatory phases of a scheduled weekend operation.

 Barriers warned that "entry is forbidden" as experts worked on defusing the first device found.
-The city said that was a 250-kilogram bomb found in the precinct's Luisenstrasse [Luisen Street].
+The city said it was a 250-kilogram bomb found in the precinct's Luisenstrasse [Luisen Street].
 It had been defused.
+To follow was the second device.

 Read more: Evacuations as Dortmund scans for suspected WWII bombs